evrignaud/mass-file-mover/README.md

 # mass-file-mover
-Command line tool that move a complete tree of files"
+Command line tool that move a complete tree of files